SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Introduction

-Large Language Models (LLMs) have demonstrated remarkable capabilities in a wide range of tasks such as natural language understanding and generation~\citep{DBLP:journals/corr/abs-2303-18223, DBLP:journals/corr/abs-2306-02781}.
-Despite such capabilities, the democratization of LLMs is primarily restricted by their substantial resource demands~\citep{wan2023efficient, wang2024iot,zhou2024survey}.
-One of the most effective techniques to reduce the resource demands of LLMs is model compression~\citep{DBLP:journals/corr/abs-2308-07633}.
-Compression techniques based on quantization~\citep{DBLP:journals/corr/abs-2210-17323, DBLP:journals/corr/abs-2306-00978,DBLP:conf/icml/XiaoLSWDH23}, parameter pruning~\citep{DBLP:conf/nips/MaFW23,DBLP:conf/icml/FrantarA23}, and knowledge distillation~\citep{DBLP:journals/corr/abs-2306-08543, DBLP:conf/acl/HsiehLYNFRKLP23} specifically designed for LLMs have been intensively studied.
-Regardless of their success, these techniques have their own constraints, such as hardware dependency and the need for expensive retraining.
-Compared to those techniques, compression techniques based on low-rank approximation, such as Singular Value Decomposition (SVD) are not limited by those constraints.
-Moreover, the KV cache of LLMs compressed via SVD at runtime can also be reduced.
-Despite these advantages, the potential of SVD for LLM compression has not been thoroughly explored.
-A few SVD-based LLM compression methods such as FWSVD~\citep{DBLP:conf/iclr/HsuHCLSJ22} and ASVD~\citep{DBLP:journals/corr/abs-2312-05821} have recently been proposed.
-However, these methods exhibit severe performance degradation when the model compression ratio\footnote{The compression ratio refers to the percentage of parameter reduction achieved through compression.} is high.
-Such limitation can be attributed to two fundamental issues involved in their approaches: \ding{182} \textbf{Imprecise Data Preprocessing}: although the data preprocessing strategy proposed by ASVD reduces the negative impact of activation outliers, it does not establish a direct relationship between singular values and the model compression loss.
-As a consequence, truncating smaller singular values in SVD could lead to significant compression loss. \ding{183} \textbf{Lack of Model Parameter Update after SVD Truncation}: as the model compression ratio increases, the number of singular values that need to be truncated in SVD increases as well.
-To compensate for the accuracy degradation caused by truncating a large number of singular values, it is required to update the remaining parameters in the compressed model.
-Unfortunately, existing SVD-based LLM compression methods do not take such update into account, and thus fail to compensate for the accuracy degradation under high model compression ratios.
+Despite these advantages, the potential of SVD for LLM compression has not been fully explored.
+Several SVD-based LLM compression methods, such as FWSVD~\citep{DBLP:conf/iclr/HsuHCLSJ22} and ASVD~\citep{DBLP:journals/corr/abs-2312-05821} have been proposed.
+However, these methods exhibit severe performance degradation when model compression ratio\footnote{Model compression ratio refers to the percentage of parameter reduction achieved through compression.} increases.
+Such limitation can be attributed to two fundamental issues involved in their approaches. \ding{182} \textbf{Misalignment between SVD truncation and compression loss}: both FWSVD and ASVD fail to establish a direct relationship between singular values and model compression loss.
+As a consequence, truncating smaller singular values in SVD could lead to higher compression loss. \ding{183} \textbf{Lack of model parameter update after SVD truncation}: as model compression ratio increases, the number of singular values that need to be truncated in SVD increases as well.
+To compensate for the accuracy degradation caused by truncating a larger number of singular values, it becomes necessary to update the remaining parameters of the compressed model.
+Unfortunately, existing SVD-based LLM compression methods do not incorporate such update in their design, and thus fail to compensate for the accuracy degradation especially under high model compression ratios.